HTTP Resilience Layer

 How Policies Compose

-The four policies are independent and pluggable.
+The five policies are independent and pluggable.
 Each can be configured, replaced, or disabled:

 | Policy | Disable | Replace |